dotps1/HPTPMAndBitLocker/README.md

 **UPDATE**

-I have added a second script in the .\Scripts Directory called Enforce-Bde.ps1 that has a full enforcement and logging, just sent the params for your Logs Directory and for your ConfigMgr SQL Server.
+I have added a second script in the .\Scripts Directory called Enforce-Bde.ps1 that has a full enforcement and logging, just set the params for your Logs Directory and for your ConfigMgr SQL Server.
 You need to enable BitLockerDrive status in your ConfigMgr Client Settings to use this Script.
 ```PowerShell
 # Globals